4GeeksAcademy/react-tutorial-exercises/exercises/06-listening-to-events/README.md

 # :speech_balloon: Instructions

-The current code has one component that changes color on click:
+The current code has one component that prints on the console "I was clicked!".
+- Update the **Alert** component to call it correctly and check then the console.